On the structure of finitely presented Bestvina-Brady groups: On the structure of B-B groups

-\begin{exam} Let $\Gamma = v\vee\Gamma'$ be a cone graph with $v$ as its cone vertex.
-A spanning tree can be chosen to be the star graph consisting of $v$, $V(\Gamma')$ and all the edges joining $v$ to each vertex of $\Gamma'$.
+\begin{exam} Let $\Gamma = v\vee\Gamma'$ be a cone graph with $v$ as its dominating vertex.
+A spanning tree can be chosen to be the star graph consisting of consists in $v$, $V(\Gamma')$ and all the edges joining $v$ to each vertex of $\Gamma'$.
 Every edge in $\Gamma'$ and the two edges that connect each of its boundary vertices to $v$ form a triangle.
-Hence, generators of $H_{\Gamma}$ correspond to vertices of $\Gamma'$ and commuting relations are given by the edges of $\Gamma'$.
-Consequently, $H_{\Gamma} \cong A_{\Gamma'}$. \end{exam}
+Hence, $H_{\Gamma} \cong A_{\Gamma'}$.
+This example has also appeared in \cite[Example 2.5]{PS}. \end{exam}